Core Concepts

 - Per-session permissions

-- Can be rotated without downtime
+- Registration keys are unique per network and can be rotated without downtime

 Encryption